ltzone/Full-Iso-Recursive-Types/README.md

 ## Project Structure

+Proved sound projects:

 - `cast_main`: the main project, containing the STLC + full-iso type system described above
 - `cast_det`: does not define a cast language, the casting relation is a deterministic cast relation.
 This system is too weak to achieve the goal of this project.
 - `cast_rcd`: extend `cast_main` with merges and single field records (but without subtyping)

+Ongoing projects:
+- ...

 ## TODO: